mostscript/mostscript.frog5/README.rst

 Credits
 -------

+Development 2018 — Present: Mostscript LLC.

-Developed by the University of Utah Department of Pediatrics for UPIQ, the Utah Pediatric Partnership to Improve Healthcare Quality.
+Originally developed by the University of Utah Department of Pediatrics for UPIQ, the Utah Pediatric Partnership to Improve Healthcare Quality.

-Author: Sean Upton <sean.upton@hsc.utah.edu>
+Author: Sean Upton <sean@mostscript.com>

+Copyright 2018, Mostscript LLC
 Copyright 2017, The University of Utah.

 Released as free software under the GNU GPL version 2 license.
 Image,